 Discuss and organise to stay with family or friends living outside the tsunami evacuation area.
 Make sure all family members know where you will go.
 If you have children in a school or childcare centre within a tsunami evacuation area you should find out what their plans are – don't wait until an earthquake happens to find out.

 If there's no tsunami generated after 2 hours (for a local event) or Civil Defence advises you sooner, it will be safe to go home.
 Listen to a local radio station for updates.

 A locally generated tsunami will follow a very strong felt earthquake or a long slow earthquake.

-Use the natural signs as our warning, self-evacuation is the only option.
+Use the natural warning signs, self-evacuation is the only option.

-If an earthquake is long or strong, get gone – long (one minute or longer) – strong (hard to stand up) – move quickly to higher ground or go inland.
+If it's long or strong, get gone – long (one minute or longer) – strong (hard to stand up) – move quickly to higher ground or go inland.

 If you're on or near the coast and experience any of the following:

 - Feel an earthquake that lasts longer than a minute or is strong enough to knock you off your feet.